-I first visited Isaiah House in 2004, when HomeAid was evaluating a major upgrade project to give the 100 year-old home a major face lift.
-The home needed a ton of love, additional bathrooms and was in desperate need of a remodeled kitchen that provided hundreds of meals a day to those who are homeless.
-Additionally, the backyard needed a shade structure since this was where the residents congregated and many slept overnight.
+I first visited Isaiah House in 2004, when HomeAid was evaluating a major upgrade project to give the 100 year-old home a face lift.
+The home needed a ton of love, additional bathrooms, and a remodeled kitchen that provided hundreds of meals a day to those who are homeless.
+Additionally, the backyard needed a shade structure, since this was where the residents congregated and many slept overnight.

 I heard that different organizations regularly provided meals and services to the residents of the home and John Markel of the Mission Viejo Company had a group that came on the 3rd Sunday of every month.
 When I first came to volunteer on John’s 3rd Sunday, I was taken aback by the nearly 200 people that had gathered in the backyard to receive a hot meal.

 I was touched by the experience and returned again the following 3rd Sunday.
 This is when I met Dwight and Leia Smith who reside in the home and run it on a daily basis.
-They have made this work their ministry for the past 20 years and they shared the reality that their guests (as they always refer to them) each have a story and the real work on Sunday was less about preparing food and more about engaging with people.
-Leia explained to me that my interaction could be the most significant communication they have all week.
+They have made this work their ministry for the past 20 years and they shared the reality that their guests (as they always refer to them) each have a story.
+The real work on Sunday was less about preparing food and more about engaging with people.
+Leia explained to me that my interaction could be the most significant communication the guests have all week.

-On Sunday morning volunteers arrive at 8:30 to unload all the food and set up the rooms for meal preparation.
-There is a lot of chopping, mixing and egg cracking (a favorite of the kids) and ideally we have between 25 – 35 volunteers.
-On the Sundays where we unexpectedly have more people that show up to serve, we try and find additional projects.
+On Sunday morning, volunteers arrive at 8:30 to unload all the food and set up the rooms for meal preparation.
+There is a lot of chopping, mixing, and egg cracking (a favorite of the kids); ideally we have between 25 – 35 volunteers.
+On the Sundays where we unexpectedly have more people that show up to serve, we try to find additional projects.
 We then prepare a brunch and also a few other dishes they can heat up and use for other meals later in the week.

-I would like to thank our original ‘Power Group” team of Patrick, Todd, Spencer, Mike, and Brett who along with their families and friends who continue to support this ministry which has been a blessing to all our lives.
+I would like to thank our original "Power Group" team of Patrick, Todd, Spencer, Mike, and Brett who, along with their families and friends, continue to support this ministry which has been a blessing to all our lives.
 I encourage you to “connect with your community” and find something you can do with others to help end homelessness.